HaraldWalker/user-agent-utils/README.md

 If you are looking for a more complete user-agent detection, have a look at the libraries that use the user-agent-string.info database.
 http://user-agent-string.info/download

-New in Version 1.14 (unreleased)
+New in Version 1.15 (unreleased)
 -------------------
-- IOS8 support added
-- added Opera Coast as new mobile browser
-- more Chrome and Firefox versions added, including future releases (up to Firefox 40 and Chrome 40)
-- added 3 Opera versions
-- performance improvements
+TBA

 Javadoc
 -------